-Norbert was appointed as a Director of the Board in August 2009.
+Norbert was appointed as a in August 2009.

 Norbert has over 27 years of experience in corporate finance dealing with listings, delistings, mergers, acquisitions and capital raisings, and over 20 years of experience in the listed property market.

 Norbert is the Group Chief Executive Officer and a Director of Growthpoint Properties Limited.
 He is also a Director of V&A Waterfront Holdings, and Capital & Regional plc and Globalworth Real Estate Investments Limited.